CPS-IT/myra-cloud-connector/Documentation/Settings.md

 `Site Management > Edit [SiteXYZ] > MyraCloud > Myra Domain List`

 This is a Comma Separated List for all Myra Domains, this particular Site supports.
-You Can find the correct Names in MyraCloud Backend under myracloud.com
+You Can find the correct Names in MyraSecurity Backend under myrasecurity.com

 ![](img/myra_websites.png)